-C. Modeled Available Groundwater
+C. Modeled Available Groundwater (TWDB Estimates - 2021)

 Section 36.001 of the TWC defines modeled available groundwater (MAG) as "the amount of water that the Executive Administrator [of the TWDB] determines may be produced on an average annual basis to achieve a desired future condition established under §36.108."
 Desired future condition (DFC) is defined in §36.001 of the TWC as "a quantitative description, adopted in accordance with §36.108 of the Texas Water Code, of the desired condition of the groundwater resources in a management area at one or more specified future times."
 The District participates in the joint planning process in GMA 12, as defined per TWC §36.108, and established DFCs for aquifers within the District.
+MAG values are enumerated in Appendix D.